 - Will incur an extra charge if not paid in time.

-Company income tax (generally 30%, but some smaller businesses may qualify for a reduced rate of 27.5%) and GST (currently set at 10%) will be payable by all companies operating within Australia (unless a few narrow exceptions apply).
+Company income tax (generally 30%, but some smaller businesses may qualify for a reduced rate of 25 or 26%) and GST (currently set at 10%) will be payable by all companies operating within Australia (unless a few narrow exceptions apply).

-Those taxes, however, do not directly impact on payroll.
-For the purposes of Australia payroll outsourcing, the key taxes are PAYG (payroll tax) and Fringe Benefits tax.
-Both must be withheld and paid by the company periodically to the Australian Tax Office.
+For the purposes of Australia payroll outsourcing, the key taxes to keep in mind are PAYG, payroll tax, medicare levies and Fringe Benefits tax.
+All must be withheld and paid by the company periodically to the Australian Tax Office.